stsummers95/JParty/README.md

 - Add label for "Audio" and "Video" Daily Doubles
 - Potentially, implement feature for choosing from full games - games without missing clues or missing images/videos/media
 - Potentially, add timer to Final Jeopardy
+- Potentially, add sound for Daily Double and Final Jeopardy timer, with option for sound on home page

 ## Disclaimer